 One of the greatest arguments in meteoritics erupted in the early 1960s with the announcement of the discovery of tiny fossils in carbonaceous chondrites.
 The research had been done by microbiologist George Claus (New York University Medical Center) and organic chemist Bartholomew Nagy (Fordham University).
 They thought they had found spores in the carbonaceous chondrites they studied.
 Botanists and biologists were mystified by the structures, which Claus and Nagy called "organized elements," but all agreed that they were probably biological in origin.
 Edward Anders and colleagues at the University of Chicago were instrumental in debunking the claim.
 They showed that the unusual structures were probably ragweed pollen that had been altered by a dye Nagy had used to make them easier to see.
 They were biological all right, but not extraterrestrial.

-Contamination issues have also popped up in the debate about fossils in the ALH 84001 Martian meteorite (for examples, see PSRD articles: Fossils Blowing in the Wind: More Contamination of Antarctic Meteorites, Organic Compounds in Martian Meteorites May be Terrestrial Contaminants, Martian Organic Matter in ALH 84001?.)
+Contamination issues have also popped up in the debate about fossils in the ALH 84001 Martian meteorite [Data link from Meteoritical Database] (for examples, see PSRD articles: Fossils Blowing in the Wind: More Contamination of Antarctic Meteorites, Organic Compounds in Martian Meteorites May be Terrestrial Contaminants, Martian Organic Matter in ALH 84001?.)
 ALH 84001 resided in Antarctica for 13,000 years before being found, ample time for contamination, even in the cold, seemingly lifeless Antarctic.
 Earth is so teeming with life that it is easy to contaminate a rock sitting in the ice or ground for even a few days or weeks.

 |A 159-gram piece of Tagish Lake meteorite recovered in Canada.
 The right side of the broken stone shows the fusion crust formed by melting of the surface by friction with the atmosphere as it fell.
 The cube is 1 cm across.
 Image courtesy of Mike Zolensky, NASA JSC.(Click image for enlargement.)|